About the Award

 What are the key dates?

-The laureates will be announced on the UNESCO International Day of Light, 16 May 2024.
+The laureates were announced on the UNESCO International Day of Light, 16 May 2024.
 Nominations for 2024 were accepted until 15 September 2023.
 If you have missed nominating your candidate, you are welcome to send your nomination and it will be considered for The Daylight Award 2026.

 Who is the jury?